 6. Under certain circumstances, an Independent Executor may be able to file an Affidavit In Lieu of Inventory, Appraisement & List of Claims.
 This may be an option only when all debts, except for secured debts, taxes, and administrative expenses have been paid, and all beneficiaries have received a verified and full Inventory.
 Persons interested in the estate, such as possible heirs, or beneficiaries under a prior Will are entitled to receive copies of the Inventory as well, but this keeps the assets of the estate from being made a part of the public record.
 Isn’t Texas great!?!
 (Tex.
 Estates Code Ann. § 309.056)

 7. Texas has a procedure that can be used under limited circumstances for handling smaller estates when there is no Will.
 It is called a Small Estate Affidavit, or Small Estate Administration.
 Since no one is representing the estate, an attorney is not required to file the Small Estate Affidavit.
 However, there are many traps for the unwary, and there really should be a discussion with an estate attorney to make sure that the estate would qualify for this type of administration.
-This is one way to access funds held by a financial institution or brokerage house without having Letters Testamentary issue by the court.
+This is one way to access funds held by a financial institution without having Letters Testamentary issue by the court.

 8. Texas has no separate estate tax or inheritance tax.
 If the estate does not owe any federal estate tax, then it passes tax free to the beneficiaries.
 Isn’t Texas great!?!